Massachusetts Commercial Tenant CAM Audit Rights [2026 Guide]

 Boston HVAC Complexity

 Boston's commercial buildings include a high proportion of historic pre-war structures, many of which have been converted or renovated for modern commercial use.
-These buildings have complex HVAC systems that require specialized maintenance, often at costs substantially above what a new-construction building would incur.
-This creates two specific CAM billing problems:
+Complex HVAC systems in these buildings require specialized maintenance, often at costs substantially above what a new-construction building would incur.
+Two specific CAM billing problems emerge:

 Above-standard HVAC maintenance billed as ordinary CAM.
 When a building has a specialized HVAC system (steam heat distribution, chilled water systems, roof-mounted equipment) that requires maintenance beyond what the lease's CAM definition covers, costs above the standard threshold should be excluded.
 Tenants in Boston office buildings frequently see HVAC maintenance line items that include capital replacement components for aging equipment systems.
 CAMAudit's Rule 2 (Excluded Service Charges) identifies maintenance costs that exceed the standard-of-care baseline permitted by the lease.